 Virtual Meeting Check-Ins & Icebreakers during A Pandemic (Beth Kanter)

 How to Facilitate Effective Virtual Meetings (Beth Kanter)

 Centering Equity & Inclusion during Virtual Meetings & Working from Home (Beloved Community)

 Run Meetings That Are Fair to Introverts, Women, and Remote Workers (Harvard Business Review)

 Working from Home While Black (Harvard Business Review)

 How to Run a Great Virtual Meeting (Harvard Business Review)

 Online Event Resources (Looking Glass Creative)

-This page was last updated on April 7, 2020.
+This page was last updated on November 30, 2021.
 Please check this page often for new additions.
 If you have a resource you think it would be especially valuable to add, contact NASAA Communications Manager Sue Struve.
 If you are an artist or arts organization seeking support, please review the resources offered through your state arts agency.

 COVID-19 coronavirus illustration by David S. Goodsell, RCSB Protein Data Bank.
 In addition to holding posts as a Professor of Computational Biology at the Scripps Research Institute and Research Professor at Rutgers University, Goodsell is a scientific illustrator with a signature style of painting.
 The image at the top of this page is a new illustration of the COVID-19 virus.
 Learn more about his process from this Forbes article.